pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To create an Office 365 Group, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 When specifying the path to the logo image you can use both relative and absolute paths.
 Note, that ~ in the path, will not be resolved and will most likely result in an error.